U Got 2 Let the Music: Chart performance

 The single was the first time in recent history that an Italian record appeared on the UK chart, before succeeding in its home territory.
 In Germany, it reached number three for three weeks and stayed within the German Singles Chart for a total of 25 weeks.
 On the Eurochart Hot 100, the single peaked at number four on 15 January 1994.
 It debuted at number 46 in October 1993, after charting in Ireland and the UK.
 Additionally, "U Got 2 Let the Music" was a top-20 hit in France, Iceland and Sweden.
-Outside Europe, it charted in Australia, where it peaked at number 169.
+Outside Europe, it became a successful top-3 hit in Israel, peaking at number three on 9 November 1993.
+It also charted in Australia, where it peaked at only number 169 on the ARIA Singles Chart.
 "U Got 2 Let the Music" earned a gold record in Austria, a silver record in the UK, and a platinum record in Germany.

 Airplay

 "U Got 2 Let the Music" rolled out at number 17 when the first European airplay chart Border Breakers by Music & Media was compiled on 30 October 1993 due to crossover airplay in Central- and Northwest-Europe.
 It peaked at number three on 11 December.
 In the same period, it also peaked at number three on the European Dance Radio Chart, behind "Got to Get It" by Culture Beat and "Feels Like Heaven" by Urban Cookie Collective.
 In the UK, the song reached number 22 on the UK Airplay chart by Music Week in the beginning of November 1993.